yguillemot/RaQt_maker/README.md

    You should now have something like this:

 `g++ -E -pipe -std=gnu++0x -O2 -g -pipe -Wformat -Werror=format-security -Wp,-D_FORTIFY_SOURCE=2 -fstack-protector --param=ssp-buffer-size=4 -fno-strict-aliasing -DPIC -fPIC -std=gnu++11 -Wall -W -D_REENTRANT -fPIC -DQT_NO_DEBUG -DQT_WIDGETS_LIB -DQT_GUI_LIB -DQT_CORE_LIB -I. -I/usr/lib64/qt5/include -I/usr/lib64/qt5/include/QtWidgets -I/usr/lib64/qt5/include/QtGui -I/usr/lib64/qt5/include/QtCore -I. -isystem /usr/include/libdrm -I/usr/lib64/qt5/mkspecs/linux-g++ -o main.E main.cpp`

+*This command is sufficient to gather all the C++ header in only one file.
+But it would remove all the references to Q_OBJECT, signals and slots which are needed by the code generator.
+That's why the following actions have to be done.*

 1.4 - Before running this new command, find the qobjectdefs.h file in the Qt5 include files and edit it (make a backup of this file before editing it).